fardeen9983/Ultimate-Dux/Languages/Go/Readme.md

 Combines the performance and type safety of languages like C++, Java with developer friendliness and near instant compile time of scripting languages such as Python, JS.

+Go is a weakly Object Oriented Programming language.
+It has implemented some concepts of OOP but not all like other counterparts (python, java, etc)
+* Go doesn't uses keyword `class` for encapsulation.
+It uses `struct`
+* Has no inheritance, constructors, generics

+Concurrency in Go : GO is very effective in achieving concurrency.
+* Concurrency is the management of multiple tasks at the same time.
+The processes may be simply alive or even executing at the same time.
+Its responsible for
+  * Management of task execution
+  * Communication b/w tasks
+  * Synchronization between tasks
+* Generally speaking concurrency is achieved at hardware level using the concept of parallelism - Multiple tasks are performed at same time but on different cores of the same processor, increasing the throughput.
+* This comes with a disadvantage of managing the program flow and resource control by the software:
+  * When do tasks start or stop?
+  * Conflicts and dependencies between tasks

+Go tackles concurrency problems by including concurrency primitives
+* **Goroutines** represent concurrent tasks
+* **Channels** are used for communication b/w tasks/routines
+* **Select** enables task synchronization

+This makes concurrency easy to achieve and efficient
 ## Development

 Go was developed by a team of three very experienced and capable developers working in Google.
 At te point the 3 major languages used by Google were C++, Java & Python